Mass casualty incident: Treatment

-Most often, on-site morgues are set up on the far side of the incident, is in an enclosed area such as a temporary tent or nearby building.
+Onsite morgue

+Some mass casualty incidents require an onsite morgue to await transfer of bodies to a permanent morgue, when they must be removed to access injured victims or to keep them out of public sight and prevent heightening emotions further.
+They are usually far aside the incident, in an existing building or pitched tent.

 Transport

-The final stage in the pre-hospital management of a mass-casualty incident is the transport of casualties to hospitals for more definitive care.
+The final stage in the pre-hospital management of a mass casualty incident is the transport of casualties to hospitals for more definitive care.
 If the number of ambulances available is inadequate, other vehicles may transport patients, such as police cars, firetrucks, air ambulances, transit buses, or personal vehicles.
 As with treatment, transport priority is determined based on the severity of the patient's injuries.
 Usually, the most seriously injured are transported first, with the least serious transported only after all the critical patients have been transported.

-However, in an effort to remove as many lightly injured civilians as possible, an incident commander may choose to have those least seriously injured transported to local hospitals or interim-care centers in order to provide more room for emergency personnel to work.
-It is also possible that lightly-injured casualties will be transported first when access to those who are more severely injured will be delayed due to heavy or difficult rescue efforts.
+In an effort to remove as many lightly injured civilians as possible, an incident commander may choose to have those least seriously injured transported to local hospitals or interim-care centers in order to provide more room for emergency personnel to work.
+It is also possible that lightly injured casualties will be transported first when access to those who are more severely injured will be delayed due to heavy or difficult rescue efforts.